 What Makes the Gokyo Lake Trek Difficult?

-Remote and Rugged Terrains
+Remote and Rugged Terrain

 High Altitude and Altitude Sickness